 • Transition Areas are the outermost areas of BRs, where communities come together to foster socio-cultural and ecologically sustainable economic development.

-From SAMAB and the Southern Appalachian Biosphere Region (SABR)
+From the Southern Appalachian Biosphere Region (SABR)

 Latest: See just one of the many reasons the SABR is so unique here!